salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # error.CertificateError.Actions

-- This appears to be a certificate validation issue, which is common in dev environments
+- This appears to be a certificate validation issue, which is common in dev environments.
-- Try specifying the API version with --api-version=64.0 (or your org's version)
+- Try specifying the API version with --api-version=64.0 (or your org's version).
-- Make sure you're using the correct org with --target-org YOUR_ORG_ALIAS
+- Make sure you're using the correct org with --target-org YOUR_ORG_ALIAS.
-- If using a sandbox or scratch org, ensure your connection is properly authenticated
+- If using a sandbox or scratch org, ensure your connection is properly authenticated.

 # error.AuthenticationError